guycalledavinash/jenkins-file/README.md

 This is the 'Manage Jenkins', tab where we edit, configure, install tools, etc
 ![manage](https://github.com/guycalledavinash/jenkins-file/assets/90386560/6592db24-940f-4dfb-bd2c-2a5d598a319c)

-## Plugin download and configure
+The required plugins can be downloaded and confgured in global tools configuration

-We can download the required plugins, confgure them in global tools.
+## End to End CI/CD Project